 Permits are available in hourly windows, and visitors must enter the park within their reserved time but can stay as long as desired once inside.
 It’s essential to check the park’s official site for specific dates when the timed entry system is in effect, as these periods can vary seasonally.
 Booking opens one month in advance, with a limited number of permits released the day before, so it’s wise to plan and reserve early to avoid disappointment.
 Take everything you will need if you plan on staying the entire day as there are no restaurants inside the park.
 Check out the Eats + Treats section below to find where you can get a bagged picnic lunch to bring with you into the park.

 There are restrooms at most trail heads but they are typically pit toilet or portable toilet type restrooms, where it’s just a whole in the ground with a toilet over it.
 They do not have running water but hand sanitizer is provided.
-There is a nice, typical restroom with actual running water and flushing toilets at the ???? trail head and picnic area.
+There is a nice, typical restroom with actual running water and flushing toilets at the Hidden Valley trail head and picnic area.

 Hiking in Rocky Mountain National Park